Joyce Meyer: 2011 wrongful death lawsuit

-On May 5, 2009, Christopher Coleman, the chief of security of Joyce Meyer Ministries was arrested on suspicion of murder after police discovered the bodies of Coleman's wife, Sheri Coleman, and two sons at their residence, all three persons having died of apparent strangulation.
+On May 5, 2009, Christopher Coleman, the chief of security of Joyce Meyer Ministries, was arrested on suspicion of murder after police discovered the bodies of Coleman's wife, Sheri Coleman, and two sons at their residence, all three persons having died of apparent strangulation.
 On May 10, 2011, after a lengthy trial, Christopher Coleman was found guilty of three counts of first-degree murder and was sentenced to three life sentences.
 According to the prosecuting attorney Kris Reitz, the murders were committed as part of a premeditated plan to leave his wife for another woman with whom he had been having an affair.
 According to Reitz, Coleman was concerned that if his extra-marital affair were made public it would result in him losing his job at Joyce Meyer Ministries, likening his situation to that of King David killing Bathsheba's husband to hide their adultery.
-It also recalls the Brazilian case of Flordelis where murder was alleged as an alternative way to avoid getting divorced, which would risk losing charisma and name among evangelicals.
+It also recalled the Brazilian case of Flordelis dos Santos de Souza who murdered her husband as an alternative way to avoid getting divorced, which would risk losing charisma and name among evangelicals.
 Meyer provided prerecorded testimony during Coleman's criminal trial.
-The case was covered in an episode of Forensic Files II on March 6, 2022, titled "Words Matter".

-The family of Sheri Coleman filed a wrongful-death lawsuit against Joyce Meyer Ministries citing that the deaths of the three were the result of Meyer's negligence as a counselor.
+The family of Sheri Coleman filed a wrongful-death lawsuit against Joyce Meyer Ministries claiming that the deaths of the three were the result of Meyer's negligence as a counselor.
 According to the suit, Christopher Coleman had anonymously sent several threatening letters to his family as a way to remove suspicion from himself for the murder.
 The suit also alleged that as counselor for both Christopher and Sheri Coleman, Meyer should have had reasonable suspicion that the letters were sent by Coleman and should have warned Sheri.
 The suit was dismissed by Circuit Judge Richard Aguirre in 2013.

+Charitable activities

+In the autumn of 2000, Meyer established an inner-city church and social services program called the "Dream Center" to offer community outreach.
+Meyer's ministry says that they have donated to 50 international Christian charities.

+The world missions arm of Meyer's ministry, Hand of Hope, has aided in the construction of clean-water wells and assisted victims of sex trafficking.
+Since 2012, Hand of Hope has provided financial support for Convoy of Hope, an organization that builds energy-efficient tornado-resistant houses for victims of tornadoes.